-While they may be tiny in size, the health benefits of blueberries make them an excellent source of nutrition for the human diet.
+While they may be tiny in size, the health benefits of organic blueberries make them an excellent source of nutrition for the human diet.
 In addition to being delicious, the vitamins, minerals and antioxidants contained in blueberries help to fight cancer, support the heart and brain, lower cholesterol, balance blood pressure and more.
+Learning how to grow blueberries is highly recommended for anyone looking to boost their health!

-Blueberries are considered one of the most nutritious foods you can consume, and so growing them in your garden and having an abundant supply just makes good sense.
+When blueberries are in season, they are considered one of the most nutritious foods you can consume, so growing them in your garden and having an abundant supply makes good sense.
 Eat them fresh off the plant, stir them into cereal or yogurt, or bake them into delicious treats for a nutritious twist on dessert.

 Growing blueberries in GardenSoxx® | Plant Family: Ericaceae (Heath)